murtaza64/code_samples/README.md

 * [Ray Tracing (C++)](#ray-tracing)
 * [Coding Challenges](#coding-challenges)

+Small note: I forgot to include `git` on my resume.
+I indeed have experience with `git`, and have used it extensively in my projects.

 ## Essaystance
 This platform provides highschoolers with high quality, affordable essay feedback from students at the universities they want to apply to.